5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Additional_Files/AppleALC/README.md

 ### Notes

-- If you update AppleALC with OCAT or similar, this kext will be overw
+- If you update AppleALC with OCAT or similar, this kext will be overwritten and you're back to stock.
+- Don't use this kext with any other Layout-Id than 17 – it's won't work!